jesperfj/force-rest-api/README.md

 # Release History

+## 0.0.37

+* Remove specific response code checks from generic REST api calls.
+Different resources may return different response codes on the same verb, e.g. POST to chatter resources returns 201, but POST to `/process/approvals/` return 200.
+The library already checks the bounds of the response code and throws an exception if it is not between 200 and 299.
+The strict check on response codes is considered a bug introduced in 0.0.35 and fixed with this release.

 ## 0.0.36

 * Introduced [SessionRefreshListener](src/main/java/com/force/api/SessionRefreshListener.java) so you can register a listener and be notified when ForceApi refreshes the access token.
 See the [test](src/test/java/com/force/api/SessionRefreshTest.java) for sample code.